bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN03/README.md

 ## Summary (Intent)

 With these instructions the infrastructure (e.g. Road) alignment exchange is established.
-This test instruction use the same alignment definition as [ALIN06](../ALIN05) and adds a geometric definition in the shape of a 3D polyline.
+This test instruction use the same alignment definition as [ALIN06](../ALIN06) and adds a geometric definition in the shape of a 3D polyline and a 2D polyline.

 | Info                         |                             |
 | ---------------------------- | --------------------------- |